USStudiesCentre/ussc/README.md

 devtools::install_github("usstudiescentre/ussc")
 library('ussc')
 ```
 Note: the function ussc_fonts() loads automatically.
 Before installing this package, download the fonts from Confluence and add the files to your font book.
-If you skip this step, the ussc ggplot2 themes will throw an error and not run.
+If you skip this step, the ussc ggplot2 themes will throw an error and your plots will not print.

 Knitting files to a PDF can be a pain if you use non-standard fonts in graphs.
 Unfortunately, USSC fonts will not print to PDF (meaning the document will not knit) unless you set the device to cairo_pdf in the output section in the YAML for the R Markdown file.
 If you want to forget about it and not have to remember to do it each time you knit a PDF, it may be worth adding this option to your .Rprofile so it runs every time you use R.
 ```